 - Level 4 Comprehensive Epilepsy Center dedicated to the treatment of refractory epilepsy in children and adults, which includes surgical planning, a ketogenic diet clinic, a Tuberous Sclerosis Clinic recognized by the TS Alliance and one of the few Magnetoencephalography (MEG) programs nationally.

-- Training in Movement Disorders and TBI/MS/Demyelinating Disorders.
+- Training in traumatic brain injury, demyelinating disorders and neurogenetics.
 All performed by our Pediatric Neurology Faculty.
-Residents can get a first-hand look at these sub specialties of Pediatric Neurology here at Wake Forest Baptist Health.
+Residents can get a first-hand look at these subspecialties of Pediatric Neurology here at Atrium Health Wake Forest Baptist.